alexandrew94/poco-a-poco/README.md

 I was surprised by how much incorporating graphs and charts into my app improved how it looked and how useful it was.
 It took quite a bit of reading documentation, fishing around for the right library, and manipulating my data to suit the way Chart.js would accept it, but I felt like the charts were what made the app really special.
 As I have discovered, Chart.js, which in turn is built on D3, is very elegant and customizable, which will make it really useful for any future projects of this kind I might do.

 ## The Future

+Of all the projects I have done at GA, I feel that this is my strongest.
+With two developer friends, I am planning to take this project further through more complex gamification and potentially a “teacher portal” feature where a music teacher can log in to monitor their students’ progress.
+I am also thinking of expanding it into including a native mobile app, and to that end I am learning React-Native, where I am thinking of first building a small game to practice before delving into this full-on.